Ultradbm/FortNoice/README.md

 # FortNoice

-A React app that utilizes React Router to display multiple pages across the site with each item being given its own route and page programmatically.
+A React app that shows new items that are coming to Fortnite.
+Utilizes React Router to display multiple pages across the site with each item being given its own route and page programmatically.

 Made following Dev Ed's React Router tutorial on youtube.